-With so many branding strategies to choose from, it may be difficult to pinpoint which brand strategy types work well for your business, explore this deep-dive into branding strategies with examples to learn how to hone the optimal brand strategy for your business.
+With so many branding strategies in marketing to choose from, it may be difficult to pinpoint which brand strategy types work well for your business.

-Once you learn how to position yourself as a brand and you take advantage of brand strategies, you will be on your way to earning brand loyalty, recognition, equity, awareness – and most importantly revenues.
+Once you learn how to position yourself as a brand and take advantage of brand strategies for marketing, you will be on your way to earning loyalty, recognition, equity, awareness – and most importantly revenues.

 A good place to start in assessing your current brand strategy is with a SWOT analysis – which can be used to analyze and identify the weaknesses and strengths of the current way in which you present your business to your customers.